Bieber Transportation Group: History

+20th century

 Carl R. Bieber Sr. opened a trucking company in Kutztown in 1928.
 He gradually added buses to his fleet; in 1946 the company began charter bus service from the Lehigh Valley.
 In 1976, Bieber's son Carl R. Bieber Jr. took over the company.
 Company founder Carl R. Bieber died in 1991.

+21st century

 In 2001, Bieber Jr. sold the company to Steven G. Haddad, who kept the Bieber name.
-Bieber Jr. died on June 10, 2005 at the age of 62.
+Bieber Jr. died on June 10, 2005, at the age of 62.
 Bieber acquired competitor Capitol Trailways in 2008.

-In October 2016, Bieber suspended service on a route from Schuylkill Haven and Pottsville, PA to Reading and Philadelphia.
+In October 2016, Bieber suspended service on a route from Schuylkill Haven and Pottsville to Reading and Philadelphia.
 In March 2018, Bieber ended bus service along a route connecting York, Lancaster, Pottstown, Limerick, and Norristown to New York City.

 In 2017, Bieber paid a $20,000 settlement to the U.S. Department of Justice for failing to comply with the Americans with Disabilities Act.
 In 2018, the Internal Revenue Service filed a $915,736 lien against Bieber while the state of Pennsylvania filed a $187,143 lien against the company.
 In May 2018, a Berks County judge ordered Bieber to pay First National Bank of Pennsylvania $450,968 as part of a lawsuit.
 Bieber put their bus terminal in Reading up for sale in 2018.

 On July 28, 2018, the Bieber bus stop in New York City moved from the Port Authority Bus Terminal to 383 Madison Avenue at East 47th Street due to an unpaid $214,000 bill to the Port Authority of New York and New Jersey for use of the terminal.
 Bieber had previously missed payments to the Port Authority of New York and New Jersey and was threatened with termination notices in 2008, 2010, and 2012; with the termination in 2018 being permanent.
 Trans-Bridge Lines took over Bieber's gate at Port Authority Bus Terminal and implemented service from Wescosville and Hellertown to New York City.

-On August 20, 2018, the stop in New York City moved to West 31st Street between 7th Avenue and 8th Avenue.
-Starting August 27, 2018, Bieber buses heading toward New York City ran to the Weehawken Port Imperial ferry terminal in Weehawken, New Jersey, where a New York Waterway ferry provided a connection across the Hudson River to New York City; the ferry ride was included in the price of the bus ticket.
+On August 20, 2018, the stop in New York City moved to West 31st Street between 7th and 8th Avenues.
+Starting August 27, 2018, Bieber buses heading toward New York City ran to the Weehawken Port Imperial ferry terminal in Weehawken, New Jersey, where a NY Waterway ferry provided a connection across the Hudson River to New York City; the ferry ride was included in the price of the bus ticket.
 On November 6, 2018, Bieber buses resumed direct service into New York City with a stop at the intersection of 8th Avenue and 39th Street, with service to Weehawken Port Imperial discontinued.

 On February 8, 2019, Bieber abruptly cancelled all bus service and later announced that the company was going out of business after 72 years due to decreasing ridership and increasing expenses.
 During the closing, employees of the company were having trouble getting their paychecks and were seen packing up their belongings at the company headquarters in Kutztown.